 We love when characters in films break the fourth wall and talk to us, meaning they ignore the imaginary “wall” that keeps the actors from the audience.
-Whether they do this through expressing inner thoughts, acknowledging they’re in a film, or venting to the camera (and in turn, the audience), the following films break the ever-so-sacred fourth wall.
+Whether they do this through expressing inner thoughts, acknowledging they’re in a film, or venting to the camera (and in turn, the audience), the following movies break the fourth wall.
 And they do it so well, we’re wondering why more movies haven’t followed suit!

 A classic breaking of the fourth wall comes from Woody Allen’s classic romantic comedy, “Annie Hall.”
 Allen’s Alvy Singer often breaks the fourth wall to comment on details of his relationship with Diane Keaton’s titular character.
 With the film earning four Oscars, maybe the fourth wall was meant to be broken?